JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/theory.md

 # [Standard-form eigenvalue problems](@id theory)

-The IRAM.jl is intended to find a few approximate solutions to the eigenvalue problem
+ArnoldiMethod.jl is intended to find a few approximate solutions to the eigenvalue problem

 ```math
 Ax = x \lambda